Independent Study to prepare for workshop

 Volcano plots

-• And since p-values range from 1 to very tiny the points are all squashed at the bottom of the axis
+• And since p-values range from 1 to very tiny the important points are all squashed at the bottom of the axis

-Volcano plot FDR against fold change
+Volcano plot padj against fold change

 Volcano plots

-Volcano plot -log(FDR) against fold change
+Volcano plot -log(adjusted p) against fold change

 Visualisations